 The answer is yes, but not in the way you might think.

-As the Global War on Terror approaches the end of a second decade there is no shortage of highly-trained, experienced combat veterans seeking to share their experience with the Law Enforcement community.
+As the Global War on Terror continues past a second decade there is no shortage of highly-trained, experienced combat veterans seeking to share their experience with the Law Enforcement community.
 It is natural for veterans to see Law Enforcement as “brothers-in-arms” and want to share skills and tactics that have been proven overseas.
 While that instinct is laudable, civilian agencies must be wary of taking away the wrong lessons from that exchange.

 The aspect of military Special Operations experience that is directly applicable to the law enforcement is how to think about weapons, tactics and training – not the techniques or tactics themselves.
 The military trains a particular way and develops tactics to match its mission, assets and threats.
 Police training and tactics may – and probably should – look very different.
 Learning how Special Operations Forces analyze missions, set training goals and evaluate tactics to create training programs could be relevant and valuable to many Law Enforcement agencies.